-Ritual answers a need we all have, it is a means of demonstrating our devotion to the gods, it is a way of demonstrating our sincerity and connecting with the divine in a meaningful manner.
-Ritual allows us to communicate with the gods even when we have little to say.
+Ritual answers a primal need we all have; it is a means of demonstrating our devotion to the Gods; and it is a way of demonstrating our sincerity and connecting with the divine in a meaningful manner.
+Ritual allows us to communicate with the Gods even when we have little to say.
 But more than this, it shows respect.

-Traditional Witchcraft ritual is not standardized, far from it.
-The god or gods that individual Crafters honour are as numerous as the way they are honoured.
+Traditional Witchcraft ritual is not standardized.
+The Gods that individual Crafters honour are as numerous as the way they are honoured.
 Nevertheless, while there is no set liturgy, there are standard rituals and informal guidelines that most Trads follow.
-Of course, many gods would have their own rituals that would be done in addition to the ones we speak about.
+Of course, many Gods have their own traditional rituals that should be done in addition to the ones we speak of.

 The Issue Of Secrecy

 After the central importance of Nature in the thoughts of those in the Traditional Craft, Going Within, or meditation and visualization, has always been central to spell workings as well as to preparation for ritual.
-See The Importance of Meditation for more on this topic.
+See The Importance of Going Within for more on this topic.

 The Compass Round: